Ross Cockrell: Carolina Panthers

 On March 23, 2018, Cockrell signed a two-year contract with the Carolina Panthers.
 During training camp on July 30, 2018, Cockrell suffered a broken left tibia and fibula which required surgery.
 He was placed on injured reserve two days later.

 In Week 3 of the 2019 season against the Houston Texans, Cockrell intercepted a pass thrown by wide receiver DeAndre Hopkins and returned it for 37 yards in the 16–10 win.
 In Week 6 against the Tampa Bay Buccaneers, Cockrell intercepted a pass from Jameis Winston in the 37–26 win.

 After becoming a free agent in March 2020, Cockrell visited the New York Giants on August 8, 2020, but did not sign with the team.

 Tampa Bay Buccaneers

-On September 23, 2020, Cockrell was signed to the Tampa Bay Buccaneers practice squad.
-He was elevated to the active roster on October 8 for the team's week 5 game against the Chicago Bears, and reverted to the practice squad after the game.
+On September 23, 2020, Cockrell was signed to the practice squad of the Tampa Bay Buccaneers.
+He was elevated to the active roster on October 8 for the team's Week 5 game against the Chicago Bears, and reverted to the practice squad after the game.
 He was promoted to the active roster on October 13, 2020.
 Cockrell played in all four games in the Buccaneers' playoff run that resulted in the team winning Super Bowl LV.

 Cockrell re-signed with the Buccaneers on April 13, 2021.
 He was released on August 16, 2022.